-Where to go swimming in Greater Bangor
+Where to go swimming in Greater Bangor this week

 Somewhere in between river and ocean swimming, Sandy Point features a long, sandy beach that’s got some of the gentlest cold water swimming in the state.

 It’s cold, yes.
-But when compared to, say, Sand Beach in Acadia, it’s practically a bathtub.
+But when compared to, say, Sand Beach in Acadia National Park, it’s practically a bathtub.
 It’s also a mere 25 miles from Bangor, just a few miles down Route 1 past the Prospect end of the Penobscot Narrows Bridge.

 Follow the Bangor Daily News on Facebook for the latest Maine news.